-Immediately report suspected monkeypox cases.
+Immediately report suspected mpox cases.

-Confirmed (by lab) cases: Call Call (253) 649-1412, press 0 (M-F, 8 a.m.-4:30 p.m.).
-Or call the 24 hour Reporting Line: (253) 649-1413 and leave a message with the patient\'s first name, last name, date of birth.
-If you have not already done so complete an intake form and send to our confidential fax and review exposure guidelines to evaluate close contacts.
+Call Call (253) 649-1412, press 0 (M-F, 8 a.m.-4:30 p.m.).
+Or call the 24 hour Reporting Line: (253) 649-1413 and leave a message with the patient\'s first name, last name, date of birth. with any questions.

 How to identify